Good time tracking and productivity app, but several timesheet issues

 Live chat (customer support agent)AnytimeWithin 24 hours

-While I was satisfied with this, getting a response through email meant that I wasn’t able to chat with an agent live.
+While I was satisfied with this, receiving a response via email meant I couldn’t chat with an agent live.
 Additionally, with no phone support, it likely takes longer to resolve issues.

-Overall, I think Toggl Track can significantly enhance its customer service by offering at least one way to speak to an agent in real-time.
+Overall, I think Toggl Track can significantly enhance its customer service by offering at least one way to speak to an agent in real time.
+Apparently, higher-tier plans have priority or dedicated support, but I couldn’t test this during the free trial.

 Verdict: 6/10

-Toggl Track is a great time tracking platform, well-suited for individuals and teams of all sizes.
-Its timer, project and client dashboards, task management, and reporting features give you nearly everything you need for a good time-tracking solution.
+Toggl Track is well-suited for individuals and smaller teams with limited workforce management needs.
+Its timer, project, and client dashboards, task management, and reporting features give you nearly everything you need for a good time-tracking solution.

 Having said that, I think the platform can improve its offering by adding GPS tracking and native payroll integrations, which could help justify its prices to some extent.
 I also believe there’s scope to make it more user-friendly and intuitive so everyone, from less tech-savvy workers to company leaders, can use it comfortably.